-We recommend that surveyors do not record non-focal species (also see Johnson et al. 2009).
+We recommend that observers do not record non-focal species (also see Johnson et al. 2009).
 However, some participants may want to record all species detected (passerines, waterfowl, raptors, etc.) or perhaps a subset of all species detected (e.g., marsh-dwelling passerines, wading birds but not all species) during their marsh bird surveys.
 Others will want to focus their attention only on the focal marsh birds (especially in areas where densities of secretive marsh birds are relatively high).
-The shared database can accommodate this flexibility, but data on non-focal species are recorded differently.
-At each point, record the total number of each non-focal species detected within each of 3 distance categories (\leq 50m, 51-100m, and >100m).
-Individual birds of non-focal species do not receive their own line on the data sheet and observers do not record detections of non-focal birds in each of the 1-min segments (Conway and Droege 2006).
+The database can accommodate this flexibility, but data on non-focal species are recorded differently.
+At each point, record on your data sheet the total number of each non-focal species detected in the Count (Flocks) column and enter a distance bin (less than or equal to 50 m = "L50", greater than 50 m = "G50", greater than 100 m = "G100", or no distance recorded = "NR") in the Distance column.
+Do not record detections of non-focal birds in each of the 1-min segments (Conway and Droege 2006).
+When entering data into the AKN database, you will record non-focal species that are not marsh birds (e.g., bald eagles) separately from non-focal marsh birds.
+Non-focal marsh birds are entered in the same table as focal marsh birds.
+For these records, you will not record an observation (H or S) in the time or call-back columns, but follow the instructions described previously in this section.
+For non-focal species that are not marsh birds (e.g., bald eagles), there is a separate table in the AKN database labeled Non-focal Species Observations.
+Here you will specify the point and species detected, and indicate the total number of individuals detected in the appropriate distance bin (0-50, 50-100, >100, NR).

-The non-focal species included by a surveyor will depend on the marsh birds of interest at that refuge, management area, or physiographic region.
+The non-focal species included by an observer will depend on the marsh birds of interest at that refuge, management area, or physiographic region.
 For example, participants may want to include non-focal species which are thought to be declining or which are not sampled well by other survey efforts.
-However, analysts will need to know which additional species were being recorded in order to make these data meaningful (i.e., if no YHBLs are recorded at a point, we need to know whether a surveyor detected zero YHBLs or merely did not record YHBLs on their survey).
-Hence, each participant must enter in the database their list of "non-focal" species that they were recording during their survey.
+However, analysts will need to know which additional species were being recorded in order to make these data meaningful (i.e., if no YHBLs are recorded at a point, we need to know whether an observer detected zero YHBLs or merely did not record YHBLs on their survey).
+Hence, each participant must enter on the data sheet the list of "non-focal" species that they were recording during their survey.
 By recording this list of "non-focal" species, analysts will know whether no entry for a particular species indicates that none were detected.
-The number of "non-focal" species included in your survey effort may reduce your ability to record all the relevant data for the 24 focal species may be adequately sampled already by the North American Breeding Bird Survey.
-Johnson et al. (2009) also cautioned against recording non-focal species for fear that surveyors would miss focal species.
+The number of "non-focal" species included in your survey effort may reduce your ability to record all the relevant data for the 24 species that are the focus of this monitoring protocol.
+Moreover, many of the non-focal species may be adequately sampled already by other annual surveys (i.e., the North American Breeding Bird Survey, mid-winter water bird survey, etc).